hirosystems/ordhook/docs/how-to-guides/how-to-stream-ordinal-activities.md

 You will see a success message "Created file Ordhook.toml" in your terminal.

-The generated `ordhook.toml` file looks like this:
+The generated `Ordhook.toml` file looks like this:

 ```toml
 [storage]